crystal-lang/rfcs/text/0014-cancelable-timers.md

 Each `Crystal::EventLoop` implement must implement one method:

-- `Crystal::EventLoop#sleep(time : Time::Span, token : Fiber::CancelationToken) : Bool`
+- `Crystal::EventLoop#sleep(time : Time::Span, token : Fiber::CancellationToken) : Bool`

   The event loop shall suspend the current fiber until the absolute `time` (as per the monotonic clock) is reached.
 It returns `true` if the timeout expired,